Quick Answer

 - External information sources: manuals, physical books, authors, books

-Among these, Projects are the easiest to migrate because the FLO.W Template has ready-made Task and Project modules.
-You just need to [move] these Projects pages directly into the corresponding database.
+Among these, Projects are the easiest to migrate because the FLO.W Notion template has ready-made Task and Project modules.
+You just need to move these Projects pages directly into the corresponding database.
 For specific migration methods, refer to Import Template - Legacy Notes Migration.

 Next, handle "valuable information."
 If this information matches the definitions of these six note types, you can create a separate note for it.